Nissan X-Trail SUV

 The X-Trail shares many of the virtues that make the smaller Qashqai such a big hit with buyers.
 It looks good and has a stylish, well-equipped interior.
 In fact, given its extra space and additional seating, a basic seven-seater X-Trail looks better value than a similarly priced five-seat Qashqai.

-This X-Trail's build quality and specification are both much better than the previous model's.
+This X-Trail's build quality and specification both feel up there with some of the class best.
 All versions feature cruise control, Bluetooth phone connectivity and air-conditioning as standard.
 The new X–Trail rides and handles better than its predecessor, too, although it leans quite heavily in corners and the steering is a little light.

-The car is available with a choice of six-speed manual and CVT automatic transmission.
+It's available with a choice of six-speed manual and CVT automatic transmissions.
 Both are reasonably efficient, although unless you really need it, we'd recommend avoiding the automatic.
 You can specify your X-Trail with two or four-wheel drive as well.
 However, although the car has enough ground clearance to tackle light off-roading, it's designed primarily for the road, where two-wheel drive is sufficient – and cheaper to run.

 The X-Trail scored the full five stars in its Euro NCAP crash tests and comes with a good package of safety kit.
-Its predecessor was reliable, but we’d expect this version to be even more so.
+We expect it's going to be pretty reliable, too.

 It doesn’t offer boundless performance, but the Nissan X-Trail makes good use of what it has